When will the testing results be available?

 My student was referred by a teacher or community member; do I need to do anything else?

 The school district must have parent or guardian permission before a student can be assessed for Highly Capable Program services (WAC 392-170-047).
 To give permission, complete the referral form for your student and sign where indicated at the bottom of the form granting permission for the district to assess your student.
-Please note we do not accept permission forms which are scanned or contain an electronic signature.
 You may also choose to decline to have your student assessed.

 Does my student need to retest every year?

 No. Once identified, a student remains identified as Highly Capable at each grade level unless formally exited from the program.

 Can students be exited from Highly Capable?